 Hour 11: Dinner at My Greek Taverna in Coquitlam

 From Port Moody head east to Coquitlam for dinner.
-While it may be a sleepy town, it has one great Greek restaurant – My Greek Taverna (946 Brunette Avenue) where you can satisfy your hunger after a full day of exploring Vancouver.
+While it may be a sleepy town, it has one great Greek restaurant.
+My Greek Taverna (946 Brunette Avenue) can satisfy your hunger after a full day of exploring Vancouver.

 This last stop brings you to about twelve hours.
-Should you have any more energy left, head back into downtown Vancouver to the Yale Town area for drinks at one of the many fine restaurants in the area.
+Should you have any more energy left, head back into downtown Vancouver.
+The Yale Town area has many options for drinks.

 There are many more things to do in Vancouver.
 This is just a brief itinerary based on my experience.
 Make it your own!